sepse/Noise-Pollution-Prishtina/README.md

 ![stats](https://github.com/sepse/Noise-Pollution-Prishtina/blob/main/Graphics/stats.png)

-Looking at the mean average for this timepriod we can see that it exceeds the recommended levels, reffering to the WHO guidelines for residential areas, though not excessively so.
+Looking at the mean average for this timepriod we can see that it exceeds the recommended levels, reffering to the abovementioned WHO guidelines for residential areas, though not excessively so.
 What is of concern as well is the outlier cases where there are dramatic increase in noise.
-Nevertheless this research ought to raise questions about the particular state of this urban environment, and increase institutional awareness about potential causes/solutions.
+This research ought to raise questions about the particular state of this urban environment, and increase institutional awareness about potential causes/solutions.

 Potential causes could be: